microsoft/playwright/docs/src/test-assertions-csharp-java-python.md

 ## Custom Expect Message
 * langs: python

-You can specify a custom error message as a second argument to the `expect` function, for example:
+You can specify a custom expect message as a second argument to the `expect` function, for example:

 ```python
 expect(page.get_by_text("Name"), "should be logged in").to_be_visible()
 ```

-The error would look like this:
+When expect fails, the error would look like this:

 ```bash
     def test_foobar(page: Page) -> None: